Connecting External Tools to Sagewai

-Sagewai's gateway maps each registered agent to a "model" name.
-When an external tool sends a chat completion request, the gateway routes it to the corresponding Sagewai agent.
+The gateway maps each registered agent to a model name.
+When a chat completion request arrives, it resolves the model name to the agent and runs it.

 |